idameitil/polyphenol-oxidases/README.md

 Detach: control+b followed by d

-To continue a mrbayes run, copy everything from the .ckp~ file into the bottom of the aignment nexus file.
+(it seems like you don't have to do this step) qTo continue a mrbayes run, copy everything from the .ckp~ file into the bottom of the aignment nexus file.
 In the run nexus file, change the number of generations to the total number of generations you want and add append=yes, fx: `mcmc append=yes ngen=60000000 samplefreq=1000 nchains=3 file=out.nex`.

 The run with all kingdoms, one per order was saved in `data/mrbayes/all`.

 # Tmux
 List sessions: `tmux list-sessions`
-`tmux kill-session -t mysession`
+Kill session: `tmux kill-session -t mysession`
+Resume session: `tmux attach -d -t mrbayes`.

+Check if the gpu is available: `nvtop -d 1`

 # Fingerprint
 The ids in each clade were saved in `data/mrbayes/all/clades`.